 Assets and liabilities as at 31 December 2014 denominated in foreign currencies were translated into euro using mid-rates of the European Central Bank ("ECB") as at 31 December 2014.
 Amounts in the income statement have been translated using the exchange rate on the day of the transaction.
-At 31 December 2014 and 31 December 2013, they were translated using the then applicable mid-rates of the ECB.
+At 31 December 2014 and 31 December 2013, they were trans- 24.2.5.
+CASH FLOW STATEMENT lated using the then applicable mid-rates of the ECB.
 Foreign exchange differences arising on settlement of transactions and on translation of monetary assets and liabilities are recognized in the income statement.
 Exchange rate differences associated with non-cash items, such as equity securities carried at fair value through profit or loss, are also recognized in the income statement, while exchange rate differences associated with equity securities classified as available for sale are recognized in the fair value reserve.

-25.2.4 Use of major accounting estimates and sources of uncertainty
+24.2.4.
+Use of major accounting estimates and sources OF UNCERTAINTY